Regulation

 Every review with timestamp, source, and result.
 Retention period: at least 5 years.

-Indicium for Fit-and-Proper workflows
+Indicium for Fit-and-Proper Workflows

 • Identity, qualifications, references

-• Criminal record, insolvency status
+• Criminal records, insolvency status

 • Sanctions lists (EU, UN, OFAC) with ongoing monitoring